-Plan on at least 30 minutes for installing SQL Server 2008 x64 on the Dell PowerEdge 2950 server.
+NOTE: Plan on at least 30 minutes for installing SQL Server 2008 x64 on the Dell PowerEdge 2950 server.
 Each step below takes at least a minute.
 We put estimated times in parentheses at the end of each step.
 Those times exclude data entry time.

-- Insert the SQL Server 2008 x64 DVD into the DVD drive.
-Click Server components, Tools, Books Online, and Samples. - 2.
-Accept the license agreement for .Net 2.0 and install it.
-(6 minutes)
+Insert the SQL Server 2008 x64 DVD into the DVD drive.
+Click Server components, Tools, Books Online, and Samples; accept the license agreement; and install the prerequisites.
+(1 minute)